 Pillow.
 Bags.
 Something Special Card + Envelope Tutorial & Sew,Mama,Sew!
 Blog.
 We hope Jennifer Casa’s Something Special Card + Envelope Tutorial inspires you to create something beautiful for someone you love.

 Tsumami Kanzashi are traditional Japanese folded flowers, made from small squares of silk, that are typically worn by women as hair ornaments in traditional hairstyles.
 They seem really complicated and intricate, and they can certainly be that if you really want; but it completely doesn't need to be!
 I love to make them out of cotton prints that are fun and bright, in addition to scraps of silk and other light fabrics.
+These can be used in countless applications.
 Make your own 6-pocket mini pocketbook and stay organized — insatiable need.
 I’m sure that many of you, like me, are on an eternal quest for organization.